Synapsr/ProxyWarp/README.md

 - 🧩 **Framework Agnostic**: Works with Next.js, Nuxt.js, React, and all modern web technologies
 - 🛡️ **Security Bypass**: Circumvents CORS, X-Frame-Options, and Content Security Policy restrictions
 - 📦 **Simple Integration**: Embed any website in your application with a single iframe
-- 🔐 **Clean URL Structure**: Uses Base64-encoded subdomains for a seamless experience
+- 🔑 **Short Token System**: Uses short, memorable tokens instead of complex encodings
+- 🔀 **Smart Redirection**: Direct URL redirection using the `?url=` parameter
 - 🚀 **Production-Ready**: Optimized for performance and scalability with minimal memory footprint

 ## 🔮 How It Works

-ProxyWarp uses an elegant approach to proxy websites:
+ProxyWarp uses a smart token system to create clean, usable proxy URLs:

-1. It encodes the target domain in Base64 (e.g., `example.com` → `ZXhhbXBsZS5jb20=`)
+1. When you request a website, ProxyWarp generates a short token (e.g., `abc123`) for the domain
-2. This encoded string becomes a subdomain of your proxy domain (e.g., `ZXhhbXBsZS5jb20=.proxywarp.com`)
+2. This token becomes a subdomain (e.g., `abc123.proxywarp.com`)
-3. When a request hits this subdomain, ProxyWarp decodes it and forwards the request to the original site
+3. All requests to this subdomain are transparently proxied to the original site
 4. Security headers that would prevent embedding are carefully removed
 5. All resources (JS, CSS, images) are seamlessly proxied through the same system

 ## 🚀 Quick Start